locusrobotics/roscon-uk-2025-se-workshop/README.md

 ##### Directory shortcuts

-The the main workspace has its own environment variable:

 `$ws` - Variable for the workspace root
 `$bags` - Variable for the bag directory
 `$taskN` - Variable for the directory for task N (where N ranges from 1 to 8)